tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 ### Local Monitoring with TensorBoard

-Set up a cron job to rsync logs to your tensorboard logs and start TensorBoard to monitor experiments:
+Set up a cron job to rsync the logs from the cluster to your local logs directory and launch TensorBoard to monitor experiments:

 ```sh
 tensorboard --logdir=logs/tensorboard